Craig Raine: Career

-He taught at Oxford and followed a literary career as book editor for New Review, editor of Quarto, and poetry editor at the New Statesman.
+Raine taught at Oxford and followed a literary career as book editor for New Review, editor of Quarto, and poetry editor at the New Statesman.
 He became poetry editor at publishers Faber and Faber in 1981, and has been a fellow of New College, Oxford, since 1991, retiring from his post as tutor in June 2010.
+He was elected a Fellow of the Royal Society of Literature in 1984.

 In 1972 he married Ann Pasternak Slater, a now retired fellow of St Anne's College, Oxford.
 They have one daughter and three sons.
 Moses Raine is a playwright and Nina Raine a director and playwright.

-Craig Raine is founder and editor of the literary magazine Areté and a frequent contributor.
+Raine is founder and editor of the literary magazine Areté and a frequent contributor.
 His works include a number of poetry collections: The Onion, Memory (1978), A Martian Sends a Postcard Home (1979), A Free Translation (1981), Rich (1984), History: The Home Movie (1994), and Clay.
 Whereabouts Unknown (1996).
 His reviews and essays are collected in two anthologies: Haydn and the Valve Trumpet (1990) and In Defence of T. S. Eliot (2000).
 A short critical-biographical study of Eliot, T. S. Eliot: Image, Text and Context, was published in 2007.

 His friend Ian McEwan argues that Raine espouses "very strong and clear, almost Arnoldian, ideas of literature and criticism".